anvetsu/reo/docs/fref/seq.md

 #### at(xs coords & x)

 Return the element from `xs` at the given co-ordinate.
-The argument `xs` can be either a sequence or a dictionary.
+The argument `xs` can be either a vector or a dictionary.

-If `x` is specified, return a new sequence to value at the co-ordinate set to `x`.
+If `x` is specified, return a new sequence with value at the co-ordinate set to `x`.

 ```lisp
 xs:[1 2 [3 [4 5] 6]]